Navigation:

 donations amounted to $30.

-The establishment of the Cardozo Benevolent
+The establishment of the Cardozo Benevolent Association

-cemetery plots in order that the CBA would have the financial means to pay our
+plots in order that the CBA would have the financial means to pay our

 Cardozo charitable endeavors started with an annual